 But we live in a digital age where like-minded people trade stories and build community online.
 So why rely on tradition media relations alone?
 Modern communications is integrated.
 Your stories can reach people across multiple channels.

 Children Incorporated sponsors were used to the charity’s personal touch, but there are limitations to the number of phone calls and letter-writing a 14 person staff can handle.
-It needed to engage its donor/sponsor base while attracting new folks to sign up.
+It needed a new fundraising strategy that would engage its donor/sponsor base while attracting new folks to sign up.

 How could Children Incorporated show their impact to sponsors in a way that could attract more?